 The procedure in which this occurs is called an adversary proceeding.
 An adversary proceeding in a bankruptcy case arises when there is a dispute relating to certain debts.
 This is a formal objection or complaint that is held in front of a judge through a series of hearings or a trial.
 The adversary proceeding can be filed by a creditor, the bankruptcy trustee, or the debtor.

 Not many bankruptcy cases involve adversarial hearings.
 But when a dispute does surface, it is important to be represented by a skilled bankruptcy lawyer.
-At the Law Office of Kimberly A. Sheek, we have substantial experience resolving disputes regarding bankruptcy debt in adversary hearings.
-Our Charlotte bankruptcy lawyer can navigate the intricate legal process with you and can fiercely advocate on your behalf.
+At the Law Office of Kimberly A. Sheek, I have substantial experience resolving disputes regarding bankruptcy debt in adversary hearings.
+As a Charlotte bankruptcy lawyer, I can navigate the intricate legal process with you and fiercely advocate on your behalf.

 Most adversary hearings are initiated due to a dispute regarding the dischargeability of particular debts.

-Some common reasons for adversary hearings in a bankruptcy case:
+Some common reasons for adversary hearings in a bankruptcy case include the following:

 The Law Office of Kimberly A. Sheek can provide hands-on guidance through each step of the bankruptcy process.
-Attorney Kimberly Sheek is a fierce litigator who can vigorously advocate for you in court and protect your financial interests.
+I am a fierce litigator who can vigorously advocate for you in court and protect your financial interests.